 # Important: Here you can set the delay after when we go to hibernate:

 ExecStart=-/usr/bin/sh -c 'echo -n "alarm set for "; date +%%s -d$SLEEPLENGTH | tee $WAKEALARM'

 alarm=$(cat $WAKEALARM); \

 if \[ -z "$alarm" \] || \[ "$now" -ge "$alarm" \]; then \

 Basically, you can ignore most stuff if you don’t care.
 The most interesting part is the line after the Important: comment: It determines the time the computer shall remain in suspend before going to hibernate.
 The default two hours are a decent choice for most use cases.
 In theory, you could try to enable this new service by running

 sudo systemctl enable suspend-to-hibernate

 However, some updates in systemd obviously changed something that prevents the service from working flawlessly with the suspend service delivered with systemd itself.
 The good thing is, that this is easily fixed.
 Run the following

 sudo cp /usr/lib/systemd/system/suspend.target /etc/systemd/system/

-To create a local copy of the suspend target definition and edit it to include the line marked bold below (keep everything else as it is to be as near at the default definition as possible):
+To create a local copy of the suspend target definition and edit it to include the part after the line marked with Important: below (keep everything else as it is to be as near at the default definition as possible):